Rohit45mulmule/NETFLIX-SQL-PROJECT/README.md

 Explore and categorize content based on specific criteria and keywords.
 Dataset
 The data for this project is sourced from the Kaggle dataset:
+## Dateset
+The data for this project is sourced from the Kaggle dataset:
+Dataset Link: Movies Dataset

 DROP TABLE IF EXISTS netflix;
 CREATE TABLE netflix